Snoring may seem harmless, but it can be hell for your sleeping partner. Here are some easy snoring remedies to make your lives easier.

 6. Avoid alcohol

-People that don’t normally snore may find themselves doing so if they drink alcohol a few hours before going to bed.
-The same is also true for sedatives, and this is because alcohol will interfere with the resting tone of the muscles that are at the back of your throat.
+Alcohol and sleep have a complex relationship.
+Consuming alcohol has numerous negative affects on your sleep, including affecting your sleep cycles and sleep duration.
+But also, people that don’t normally snore may find themselves doing so if they drink alcohol a few hours before going to bed because alcohol will interfere with the resting tone of the muscles that are at the back of your throat.

 Interfering with the normal resting tone of these muscles will cause some vibrations when breathing during your sleep, and so you are more likely to snore.
 Apart from this drinking alcohol before you go to bed may disrupt your sleep or even keep you awake.